 Liquidity risk is not significant as the majority of the Company's assets are investments in quoted equities that are readily realisable within one week, in normal market conditions.
 Stress tests have been performed to understand how long the portfolio would take to realise in such situations.
 The Board is comfortable that in such situations the Company would be able to meet its liabilities as they fall due.
 Short-term funding flexibility can be achieved through the use of the bank loan facility.
-The maximum amount of gearing permitted by the Board is 20% of net assets.
+The maximum amount of gearing permitted by the Board is 20% of net assets which equated to £66,058,000 at the year end.